Medication Search - Gliclazide-80

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Gliclazide-80 medication come in?
+What form(s) does Gliclazide-80 come in?

 Each round, white, flat-faced, bevelled-edged tablet engraved "PRO" over "80" on one side and cross-scored on the other side, contains 80 mg gliclazide.
 Nonmedicinal ingredients: colloidal silicon dioxide, croscarmellose sodium, lactose monohydrate, magnesium stearate, and microcrystalline cellulose.

-How should I use the Gliclazide-80 medication?
+How should I use Gliclazide-80?

 The recommended dose of gliclazide ranges from 80 mg to 320 mg daily.
 Doses of 160 mg and above should be taken in two equally divided doses.
 Gliclazide should be taken with meals if possible.
 The daily dose should not exceed 320 mg.